Effective Date: May 15, 2023 – What’s New >>

-If you send Evernote an error report and choose to attach application activity logs, please note that such logs may contain Content (for example, the title of a note or notebook).
+- If you contact our Customer Support team for help with specific pieces of Content in your account (for example, if you can’t find a note you believe should be in your account), we may ask for your temporary permission to look at your Content.
+This permission terminates when the issue is resolved.
+If you send Evernote a help request and choose to attach application activity logs, please note that such logs may contain Content (for example, the title of a note or notebook).
 You may edit Content out of your activity logs before you send them to us.

-Examples of our service providers include PayPal and Adyen for processing payments from our paid users, Salesforce for helping us with our email communications and Evernote Business sales outreach, and analytics providers like Google Analytics.
-Other service providers include resellers that we work with to help distribute Evernote.
-If you purchase a Paid Service from a reseller instead of directly from Evernote, we may need to share limited information with the reseller to ensure accuracy in payment, account management, and delivery of services to you.
+- If you purchase a Paid Service from a reseller instead of directly from Evernote, we may need to disclose limited information with the reseller to ensure accuracy in payment, account management, and delivery of services to you.

-In addition, when you use Collaboration Features, the information you share is no longer private to you.
+- In addition, when you use Collaboration Features, the information you share is no longer private to you.
 For example, by publishing or sharing any portion of your Content, you may be enabling each recipient of the shared material to access, use, display, perform, distribute, and modify that material.
-In addition, Evernote enables you to use a variety of third-party services and applications that interact with the Service, and you should review the access rights you provide to those services or applications, as you may enable them to access or extract your Content through your agreements with those parties.
-More information on the nature of these permissions may be found on our Third Party App Permissions page.

-Depending on the permission levels you set when sharing Content, anyone who has access to the shared material may be able to see the Content, information about where and when the Content was created, as well as the note history, tags, and reminders associated with a particular note.
+- Depending on the permission levels you set when sharing Content, anyone who has access to the shared material may be able to see the Content, information about where and when the Content was created, as well as the history, tags, and reminders associated with the Content.

 We vigilantly protect the privacy of your account.
 We will not disclose your information to law enforcement or other governmental authorities unless we believe it is required to comply with warrants, court orders, subpoenas, or other lawful government requests.
 This may include responding to legal requests from jurisdictions outside of the United States where we have a good faith belief that the response is required by law in that jurisdiction, affects users in that jurisdiction, and is consistent with internationally recognized standards of due process.

 We narrowly interpret all information requests, and we only disclose Content in your account that is specifically responsive to a government warrant or where you have provided your explicit consent.
-In accordance with our user notice policy, we will notify you if we believe we are compelled to comply with a third party’s legal demand for your information, and we routinely push back on government orders to delay user notice that we view as overly broad.
-You can find more information in our current Transparency Report.
+In accordance with our Information for Law Enforcement Authorities page, we will notify you if we believe we are compelled to comply with a third party’s legal demand for your information, and we routinely push back on government orders to delay user notice that we view as overly broad.

 How long does Evernote store my information?

 Evernote provides you with features that allow you to communicate and collaborate with other users.
-Please note that deleting your copy of these communications (such as messages) won't delete copies existing in the accounts of people you were interacting with.
+Deleting your copy of these communications (such as messages) won't delete copies existing in the accounts of people with whom you were interacting.

 For users who are inactive for extended periods of time, we may close your account to satisfy our obligations under applicable law, and in accordance with our data retention policy.
 If that happens, we will try to notify you before taking any action.